 Additionally, pumpkins are also great for cultivation and personal consumption because they contain tons of Vitamins (A, C, and E) as well as calcium, iron, and alpha-carotene.

-For the final veggie on our list, we present you the celery.
-Many cats have shown great interest in celery leaves, sometimes playing with it and reacting in a manner similar to when they encounter catnip.
+For the final veggie on our list, we present you with celery.
+Many cats have shown great interest in celery leaves, sometimes playing with them and reacting in a manner similar to when they encounter catnip.
 For this reason, celery is an excellent choice of vegetable to consider including in your cat garden.